 My endeavor through the Chakras Explained Series is to simplify and empower you to balance your own Chakra system.
-We start with the Muladhara Chakra.
+We start with the Muladhara Chakra, most commonly known as the Root Chakra.

 Table of Contents